 Having acquired the eight unit twenty-plus year-old asset on Wuyi Road near West Yan’an Road from a Hong Kong family, the company has since been busy refitting the apartments and expects to complete the project at the end of June and begin marketing in the second half of 2019.

 Following that pair of residential projects in Shanghai, Pamfleet’s Kelvin Wong now says the company is relatively experienced in underwriting co-living and serviced apartment projects in China’s first tier cities.

 In addition to its residential efforts, in December last year Pamfleet also picked up an office asset in Shanghai, paying Blackstone RMB 410 million for the top four floors in Citypoint, a grade A office building on West Huaihai Road near the intersection with Hongqiao Road and the Hongqiao Road metro station on lines 3, 4 and 10.

 Pamfleet acquired the 6,667 square metre set of assets from Blackstone for the equivalent of just under RMB 61,500 per square metre, with the space only 50 to 60 percent occupied at the time of the transaction.

 Blackstone had acquired the strata floors through its 2017 buyout of Hong Kong-based media company Global Sources, which had used the space for its offices in Shanghai.

-With one of the floors still leased by the NASDAQ-listed B2B firm, Pamfleet is understood to have already boosted the occupancy to above 75 percent by leasing the top floor of the tower to a local co-working operator, with another floor leased to an additional tenant.
+With one of the floors still leased by the formerly NASDAQ-listed B2B media firm, Pamfleet is understood to have already boosted the occupancy to above 75 percent by leasing the top floor of the tower to a local co-working operator, with another floor leased to an additional tenant.